Welcome to our close-up look at business insurance claims.

 Ryan’s first thought was to turn to his insurance.
 But he was concerned the lens wouldn’t be covered because he’d only had a policy in place for two days.
 But he needn’t have worried:

-“I dealt with Jane, PolicyBee’s customer service and claims team leader, who couldn’t have been more helpful.
+“I dealt with Jane, PolicyBee’s head of claims, who couldn’t have been more helpful.
 The communication was brilliant and PolicyBee always got straight back to me during the claims process.”

 We deal with a lot of photography equipment claims and we know it’s sometimes quicker and easier to repair rather than replace broken kit.
 Although in this case it was certainly cheaper, Ryan’s local repairer reckoned on three to four weeks to mend it.
 Ryan needed the lens for another job so we organised a repair by one of our preferred suppliers instead, and Ryan had his good-as-new lens back in half the time.